Life Insurance Riders – The Top 20.

 Like most financial products, life insurance is not one-size-fits-all.

 Everybody’s situation is different, and people use life insurance for many different things.
 Some people want to pay off the mortgage if they pass away prematurely.
 Others want to leave a legacy to their children.
-Whatever the reason, you want to get the right insurance coverage for your situation, and you don’t want to pay for features that you don’t need.
+Whatever the reason, you need to get the right insurance coverage for your situation, and you don’t want to pay for features that you don’t need.

 To customize your policy, you can choose the type of insurance you want (permanent or term) and then add on the extra options, called riders.
 Choosing the best riders for you will give you exactly the coverage that you want.

 Waiver of Premium Rider – If you become disabled before you are 65 years old, a waiver of premium rider lets you keep your life insurance coverage without having to pay the premium.
 Life insurance companies understand that your income will be sharply curtailed if you become disabled, so with this rider, they will waive the premium.
-The waiver ends at age 65 since at that age you would be likely to collect social security anyway.
+The waiver ends at age 65 since at that age you would be likely to collect social security.

 Critical Illness Rider – A critical illness rider, also known as critical care, lets you accelerate the death benefit from your life insurance policy if you develop a critical illness.
 The rider will specify which illnesses it covers, but it will typically include things like cancer, heart attack, or stroke.
-You will receive a lump sum equal to the death benefit of the policy, and you can use the money to pay bills or for whatever else you want.
+You will receive a lump sum equal to the death benefit of the policy, and you can use the money to pay bills or whatever else you want.

-Long Term Care Rider – This rider allows you to receive some or all of the death benefit if you require long term care.
+Long Term Care Rider (LTC)– This rider allows you to receive some or all of the death benefit if you require long term care.
 Long term care is required if you are unable to perform at least two of the six so-called activities of daily living, or ADLs.
 These are bathing, dressing, eating, toileting, continence, and transferring from a chair to a bed.
 You may also require long term care if you are cognitively impaired, with Alzheimer’s disease or dementia, for example.

 Chronic Illness Rider – The chronic illness rider is similar to the long term care rider in that you must be unable to perform at least two activities of daily living or be cognitively impaired.
 But your illness must also be permanent, making this rider a bit more restrictive than the LTC rider.

 Disability Income Rider – This rider allows you to receive monthly payments from the death benefit of your policy if you become disabled.
 You can determine how much you want to receive each month and how long the payment will last.
+You will make these decisions when you initially purchase your policy.

 It’s important to note that the long term care rider, the chronic illness rider, and the disability income rider are more like additional insurance policies since each of these types of insurance can also be purchased as separate policies.
 For this reason, there may be additional underwriting requirements for these riders.